leonhard-llc/applin-ios/Readme.md

 - [ ] Download media in background task
   - <https://www.avanderlee.com/swift/urlsession-common-pitfalls-with-background-download-upload-tasks/>
 - [ ] Reduce memory usage of pages that are not visible.
+- [ ] Warn when two widgets use the same 'id'.